Produce

 THE RECONSTRUCTION TRILOGY

 The Reconstruction Trilogy consists of three plays set in post-Civil War Georgia.
-The plays explore the three areas that freed Black people nurtured in order to establish community after Emancipation: the family, sovereignty and economic mobility.
+The plays explore the three areas that freed Black people nurtured in order to establish community after Emancipation: the family, popular sovereignty and economic mobility.

 The Wash